-G. Conclusions and Recommendations.
-The conclusion section of the WSA is an opportunity to summarize, in general, the port safety and security implications of introducing LNG operations in the port.
-The most obvious or pressing resource issues should be identified needed and how these resources might be obtained.
-Finally, any other important issues that arose during the research for the WSA should be discussed here.

-H. Annual Review of the WSA.
-Recognizing that a substantial period of time may elapse between the date the WSA was reviewed and validated by the COTP and the date the LNG facility begins operation, it is important for the WSA to be reviewed annually.
-Until the facility begins operation, owners or operators should review their WSAs annually and submit a report to the COTP as to whether changes to the WSA are required.
-The deadline for the annual report should coincide with the date of the COTP's LOR, which indicates review and validation of the Follow-on WSA have been completed.
-The owners or operators should update their WSA if there are any changes in conditions upon which the COTP based his/her decision in making recommendations on the suitability of the waterway for LNG marine traffic.
+- G. Conclusions.
+A section should be included in the WSA which addresses the suggested risk management strategies, resources and overall conclusions of the WSA.
+This section of the WSA is an opportunity to summarize, in general, the port safety and security implications of introducing or expanding LNG operations in the port.
+The most obvious or pressing resource issues should be identified here, along with a summary of the gap analysis which identifies what additional resources are needed and how these resources might be obtained.
+Finally, any other important issues that arose during the research for the WSA should be discussed here as well. - H. Annual Review of the WSA.
+Recognizing that a substantial period of time may elapse between the date the WSA is submitted and the date the LNG facility begins operation, it is important for the WSA to be reviewed annually.
+Until the facility begins operation, owners or operators must review their WSAs annually and submit a report to the COTP as to whether changes to the WSA are required.
+The deadline for the annual report should coincide with the date of the COTP's LOR, which indicates review and examination of the Follow-on WSA have been completed.
+The owner or operator should update the WSA if there are any changes in conditions upon which the COTP may have based his/her recommendation on the suitability of the waterway for LNG marine traffic.
 Such changes include, but are not limited to, changes to the port environment, the LNG facility, and/or the LNG tanker route.
 In the event that revisions to the WSA are needed, details of the necessary revisions along with a timeline for completion are required in the report to the COTP.
-Additionally, a final report should be submitted to the COTP at least 30 days, but not more than 60 days, prior to the start of operations.
+Additionally, a final report must be submitted to the COTP at least 30 days, but not more than 60 days, prior to the start of operations.
+The above requirements are outlined in 33 CFR 127.007(h)(1) through (4).
+Additional information concerning the annual review is provided in enclosure (3), paragraph G.